'It's Hard': Meghan Markle Laments the Pressures of Royal Life

 Los Angeles-born Markle will jet home just in time for November 28 when they’ll celebrate with the former actress’ yoga instructor mother Doria Ragland.

-After that they will be taking a six-week break from royal duties before returning in the New Year.
+After that they will be taking a full six-week break from Royal duties before returning in the New Year.

 It’s believed the Duchess of Sussex retained her American citizenship after marrying Harry, and is keen for Archie to grow up fully aware of his heritage.